Dr Perry Zeus established BCI (the world's first professional coach training

 their clients repair, prevent and even reverse unhealthy

-physiological states through
+mental and physiological states through

-harnessing the power of their mindset.
+harnessing the power of their brain-mind-body continuum.

 The Brain-Mind-Body Formula